Job Prospects... At a glance

 Source: MBIE estimates based on Statistics NZ Census and Labour Cost Index

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 * Growth projections are based on the category “Personal Service and Travel Workers”.

 The number of tour guides in employment was stable from 2006 to 2013.
-Employment is projected to grow slightly until 2020 and then decline until 2025.
+Employment is projected to decline slightly until 2023 but increase slightly to 2028.
 This means there should be some opportunities for new tour guides as older ones leave the industry.